singharyans754/AI-Virtual-Mouse/README.md

 The project is designed to work on any computer with a camera, making it easily accessible to anyone interested in exploring the capabilities of computer vision and machine learning.
 The code for the project is available on a Github repository, making it open-source and available for contributions from the community.

+## Dependencies -
+Please install all the required dependencies.

+openCV - (For image processing and drawing) mediapipe - (For Hand Tracking) autopy - (For controlling the mouse movement and click) numpy

 ## Installation
 To use this project, follow the steps below: